jscherff/cmdbd/README.md

 * **`Params`** are additional parameters to pass to the driver (advanced).

 #### Query Settings (`queries.json`)
+Contains SQL queries used by the server to communicate with the database.
+Do not change anything in this file unless directed to do so by a qualified database administrator.

 #### Syslog Settings (`syslog.json`)
 Contains parameters for communicating with a local or remote syslog server: